D34DC3N73R/netdata-glibc/README.md

  - Run `grep docker /etc/group | cut -d ':' -f 3` on the host system to get this value.
 #### docker-compose
  - Container name resolution no longer requires the host docker PGID and mounting docker.sock.
 Instead this is handled by [HAProxy](https://docs.netdata.cloud/docs/running-behind-haproxy/) so that connections are restricted to read-only access.
 For more information check out the [Netdata Docker Installation Page](https://github.com/netdata/netdata/tree/master/packaging/docker).

+### Override Directory
+This image includes an override feature.
+Volume mount the container path /etc/netdata anywhere you'd like to store your override files.
+The override directory contains placeholder directories, a generated netdata.conf file, and the edit-config script.
+The edit-config script can be used to make edits on any stock conf file.
+For instance, to edit python.d.conf do the following.
+`docker exec -it netdata /etc/netdata/edit-config python.d.conf`
+This command with load python.d.conf file from the stock configuration directory /usr/lib/netdata/conf.d using vi as an editor.
+The edited file will be saved to /etc/netdata and will override the stock configuration when netdata is restarted.
+Subsequent edits on a file will load the file from /etc/netdata.

 ### Notes
 - Netdata collects [anonymous statistics](https://docs.netdata.cloud/docs/anonymous-statistics/).
 If you wish to opt-out, set the envionrment varible `DO_NOT_TRACK=1`.